Te Kete Kōrero o te Kura The Cultural Narrative of the School

 n 1991, Ngāi Tahu kaumātua, Waha Stirling, gifted our kura the title ‘Te Puna Wai o Waipapa’, which means the freshwater spring of the Waipapa area.
 This name honours the important history of our kura.
 Te Puna Wai o Waipapa was, and is, a place of natural springs where Māori would come to collect water.
 In many respects, the role of this place is now is similar, with people across this city coming here for what the school offers as a regional hub for learning.

 The names of our buildings

-Ngāi Tahu has also given us names for our new buildings that are linked to ‘Te Puna Wai o Waipapa’ and the significance of the whenua the school sits on:
+Ngāi Tahu has also given us names for our new buildings that are linked to ‘Te Puna Wai o Waipapa’ and the significance of the whenua the school stands on:

-- The name of the Wainuku hub, at the front corner of the school site beside Waller Terrace, refers to the body of water underground, the reservoir that wells up to the surface.
+- The name Wainuku is for the building at the front corner of the school site beside Waller Terrace, referring to the body of water underground, the reservoir that wells up to the surface.
 It is a puna whakaaro and a puna mahi – a think and work tank.

 - Our Student Centre’s Ngāi Tahu given name is Te Tauihu o te Waka, meaning the figurehead or prow of the canoe. Ākonga Tane Harrison designed the kowhaiwhai featured in the lettering above the main entrance to the building.

 - Our library’s name, Tāheke, continues the theme.
 This name refers to the flow of water, the essence of life, and a place where knowledge and enjoyment flow down and refresh.

 To view click on the images

 The next stage of our development continues this link to‘Te Puna Wai o Waipapa’:

 - The name of the sports hub, Kōmanawa, means water springing up, describing the movement of water to the surface and likening this to the movements in exercise.
 There is also a connection to manawa which can connect to how the heart is worked in physical activity.